carobs9/segregation-madrid/README.md

 Pyproj package is giving problems with the CRS.

-## Order of the scripts

-# Script Execution Order and Descriptions
+## Script Execution Order and Descriptions

 | Order | Folder              | Script Name               | Description                                                                 |
 |-------|---------------------|---------------------------|-----------------------------------------------------------------------------|